mrdekk/mrdekk.github.io/awesome.md

 - [awesome-sysadmin](https://github.com/n1trux/awesome-sysadmin) - A curated list of amazingly awesome open source sysadmin resources.
 - [free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 - [frontend-guidelines](https://github.com/bendc/frontend-guidelines) - Some HTML, CSS and JS best practices.
 - [frontend-stuff](https://github.com/moklick/frontend-stuff) - A continuously expanded list of framework/libraries and tools I used/want to use when building things on the web.
-Mostly Javascript stuff.
+Mostly JavaScript.
 - [htaccess](https://github.com/phanan/htaccess) - A collection of useful .htaccess snippets.
 - [linux-insides](https://github.com/0xAX/linux-insides) - A little bit about a linux kernel
 - [awesome-android-ui](https://github.com/wasabeef/awesome-android-ui) - A curated list of awesome Android UI/UX libraries